 This chapter has three primary elements: Existing Resources; Park Standards and Levels of Service; and the Issues and Needs Analysis.
-The Existing Resources element documents the parks, trails, and recreation resources owned and operated by the City of Fruita.
-It also describes recreational resources not owned or provided by the City of Fruita, but available for use by the city, its residents, and visitors.
+The Existing Resources element documents the parks, trails, open space, and recreational resources owned and operated by the City of Fruita.
+It also describes recreational resources not owned or provided by the City of Fruita, but available for use by the city, its residents, and visitors, such as federal and state lands, school lands, and HOA maintained parks with public access agreements.

 In the Park Standards and Levels of Service element, definitions of each park type are included, as well as standards for the desired level of service and types of facilities that should be included within the parks.
 An analysis is also included that identifies the availability of parks in relation to neighborhoods, as well as how accessible these parks are to residents.

-The Issues and Needs element documents the issues and needs that influence the types and number of parks, trails, and recreation facilities needed in the community.
+The Issues and Needs Analysis element documents the issues and needs that influence the types and number of parks, trails, open space, and recreation facilities needed in the community.
 This section documents the estimated demand for services from current and future residents and, in association with the inventory of existing facilities, highlights potential areas of shortfall or oversupply.
 In turn, this will give direction to future master plan recommendations.

-Identifying the user public's satisfaction, perceptions, use patterns, and priorities for recreation facilities and trails is an important part of this process.
+Identifying the user public's satisfaction, perceptions, use patterns, and priorities for parks, trails, open space, and recreation facilities is an important part of this process.
 Accurately assessing the needs of current and future residents requires a diverse approach, using many different techniques to gather information.
-Collectively, the data from these various sources creates a picture of what is needed within Fruita, and serves as the basis from which to develop a list of projects, priorities, and actions (detailed later in the Implementation chapter of this plan).
+Collectively, the data from these various sources creates a picture of what is needed within Fruita, and serves as the basis from which to develop a list of projects, priorities, and actions

+(detailed later in Chapter Five - Implementation).
 Each technique used in this process provides valuable information, but the data from any one technique should not be viewed in isolation and without assessing it to the established vision, objectives, and policies of the community.

-The Issues and Needs element synthesizes the analysis conducted on accessibility to parks; the population and growth projections and demographic characteristics described in Chapter One; and areas of planned residential growth, which may affect the locations and quantities of additional parklands, trails, and facilities.
-Communities in the Rocky Mountain region, similar to Fruita, were also surveyed to determine the levels of service they provide for parkland and common recreation facilities.
+The Issues and Needs Analysis element synthesizes the analysis conducted on accessibility to parks; the population and growth projections and demographic characteristics described in Chapter One; and areas of planned residential growth, which may affect the locations and quantities of additional parklands, trails, and facilities.
+Communities in the Rocky Mountain region, similar to Fruita ( and decided on by the Steering Committee), were also surveyed to determine the levels of service they provide for parkland and common recreation facilities.
 This database serves as a benchmark when determining the levels of service that are appropriate for Fruita.

-Recreational preferences and the level of demand for additional parks and recreational opportunities are also addressed in the Issues and Needs element.
-Pertinent information from national databases on recreation participation levels and data from the 2007 Colorado SCORP have been considered.
+Recreational preferences and the level of demand for additional parks and recreational opportunities are also addressed in the Issues and Needs Analysis element.
+Pertinent information from national databases on recreation participation levels and data from the 2007 Colorado State Comprehensive Outdoor Recreation Plan (SCORP) have been considered.
 Stakeholder interviews were also conducted with representatives of other public and nonprofit recreation providers in Fruita to assess any specific needs their organizations may have.

-Existing Resources and Conditions
+2.2 Existing Resources and Conditions